itsdax/RSPeer-Webwalker/README.md

 ```

 # Contributing
 The following links will direct you to where to look for contributing to the Walker.
 Create a pull request and I'll look it over.
+Thanks for contributing!

 ```java
 package com.dax.walker.engine.definitions;